Neeku Purcell: Seattle Reign

-On June 3, 2025, hometown club Seattle Reign FC announced Purcell's signing on a short-term goalkeeper replacement contract.
+On June 3, 2025, Purcell joined hometown club Seattle Reign on a short-term goalkeeper replacement contract.
 The move was the first-ever non-loan transfer of a player from the USL Super League to the NWSL.
+She was unused as the third-stringer behind starter Claudia Dickey and backup Maddie Prohaska.

+On December 8, 2025, Purcell signed a one-year contract extension with the Reign.
+With the departure of Prohaska, Purcell began her second season as Dickey's primary backup until veteran Cassie Miller returned from injury.
+On July 1, 2026, she signed a two-year contract extension with the Reign through 2028.

+On August 3, 2026, Purcell returned to the USL Super League, joining the Dallas Trinity on loan until the end of the year alongside Reign teammate Sofia Cedeño.

 International career

 Purcell was called up to the United States youth national team at the under-15, under-16, under-17, under-18, and under-20 levels.
 She started all four knockout rounds for the United States at the 2022 CONCACAF Women's U-20 Championship, conceding no goals as they won the tournament.
 She started the country's second game at the 2022 FIFA U-20 Women's World Cup, a 3–0 loss to the Netherlands, as the United States did not make it out of the group stage.
 She was called up by Emma Hayes into Futures Camp, practicing alongside the senior national team, in January 2025.
 She was the only USL Super League player called into the camp.